htesgaard/vagrant-ansible-atomic-cluster/README.md

 ```

 #Exercise
-The idea is to configure Kubernetes on all the _boxs running “atomic” using Ansible (on the _control_ _box) as provisioning tool.
-All the “atomic” _boxs contains Kubernetes and Docker software including kubectl and docker.
+The idea is to configure Kubernetes on all the _boxes running “atomic” using Ansible (on the _control_ _box) as provisioning tool.
+All the “atomic” _boxes contains Kubernetes and Docker software including kubectl and docker.

 ## Configure Kubernetes
 Configure Kubernetes manually by following the guide [here](http://www.projectatomic.io/blog/2016/09/running-kubernetes-in-containers-on-atomic/)

-When that is done, reset the atomic _boxs using the command ´vagrant destroy -f master1 minion1 minion2 minion3 && vagrant up master1 minion1 minion2 minion3 ´, no it's time implement an Ansible playbook for automating configuring Kubernetes as an Ansible playbook.
+When that is done, reset the atomic _boxes using the command ´vagrant destroy -f master1 minion1 minion2 minion3 && vagrant up master1 minion1 minion2 minion3 ´, no it's time implement an Ansible playbook for automating configuring Kubernetes as an Ansible playbook.

 ## Vagrant tips